Reduce your risk of cancer, type 2 diabetes and high blood pressure

 Evidence-Based Information & Emotional Sensitivity

 The topic of feeding baby is a hot one, so it calls birth workers to understand what is involved with making such a personal choice.
 As a doula, I advocate for exclusive breastfeeding based on the benefits it offers mother and baby over decades, some would argue generations.
-Anyone who advocates for exclusive breastfeeding should be willing to support new mothers as they learn how to successfully feed this way, educate those who ask on what impacts milk supply (and what does not), as well as to provide any necessary plan that will make it as manageable as possible for each dyad’s life situations.
+Anyone who advocates for exclusive breastfeeding should be willing to support new mothers as they learn how to successfully feed this way, and to educate on choices that impact milk supply.
+A plan to breastfeed should include a variety of options, depending on how birth, recovery, and support unfold.

-By breastfeeding your baby, you reduce the likelihood of postpartum mood disorders (PPMD’s), many reproductive cancers, the likelihood you will develop hyperlipidemia, obesity, and Type 2 Diabetes.
-The statement that breast is best, is not a judgement on parenting choices, but these proven health benefits for women.
-The newborn will gain these same benefits, and even more.
-Ask what your insurance covers for breastfeeding support, and connect with someone you like before baby comes.
-You will be successful
+Breastfeeding your baby, will statistically reduce the likelihood of postpartum mood disorders (PPMD’s), many reproductive cancers, the likelihood you will develop hyperlipidemia, obesity, and Type 2 Diabetes.
+The bacteria that your milk contains populates your baby’s gut, some of the strains remaining with them for life.
+The statement that breast is best, is not a judgement on parenting choices.
+Rather, the statement is rooted in the proven health benefits for women and babies.
+Ask what your insurance covers for breastfeeding support, and connect with someone in your plan before baby arrives.
+Likewise, choose a pediatrician who has a CLC on staff to support you during your baby’s regular well-check appointments.

+Keep in mind that the frequency and practice required in the first few weeks is short-lived.
 Breastfeeding a newborn is not the same as breastfeeding a baby who has transitioned to solids, as much as it does not look the same at age 2 or 3.
-Judgements from people outside of the home are typically uneducated about breastfeeding, and result from a cultural message that feeding the baby is somehow sexual.
-Do not let that message deter you from offering your child and your family a longer, healthier life.
+Judgements from people outside of your home are typically uneducated about the benefits of exclusive breastfeeding, so surround yourself with people who help, encourage or both.
+Do not let a negative message deter you from offering your child and your family a longer, healthier life.

 Prepare the postpartum support network, especially when breastfeeding.
 Newborns need to be close to their mothers, and feeding cues are easier to see if that is the set-up.
 Knowing you will be tired, ask for help from family and friends, hire a postpartum doula or night nurse who can bring you baby for a feed and let you go back to sleep as they handle other tasks like burping, swaddling, and rocking.